marc-mrt/marc-mrt.github.io/content/cv/index.md

 `javascript` `flow` `react` `angular` `vue` `electron` `iot` `prototyping`

-This craft studio for hire was managed by its only founder, working with big companies to prototype IoT products.
+A craft studio for hire, managed by its only founder, working with big companies to prototype IoT products.

-I developed a frontend for a cross-platform app and assess what best tools to use for the task.
+I developed a frontend for a cross-platform app, assessing various technologies for the job.
-Fast-paced iteration was key to ensure the prototype fits the needs of the customer with quick feedback loops.
+Fast-paced iteration was essential to ensure the prototype fits the customer's needs with quick feedback loops.

 ## Game developer, Intern, Wolcen